Anthoulis/Approximate-Algorithms-for-Scheduling-Unrelated-Parallel-Machines/README.md

-# Approximate Algorithms for Scheduling Unrelated Parallel Machines
+# Approximation Algorithms for Unrelated Machines Scheduling

 ## Description
 This project explores the NP-hard problem of scheduling unrelated parallel machines, a significant challenge in optimizing resource utilization.
 Specifically, it focuses on efficiently assigning independent tasks to different machines to minimize the overall completion time (makespan), with each task having a unique processing time depending on the machine executing it.
 Due to the NP-hardness of the problem, finding practical solutions relies on approximation algorithms.